mbeckem/tiro-website/packages/website/docs/apidocs/files/compiler_8h.md

 Can only be called before compilation started.

-FIXME: Can only be called for a single source file as of now.
+Filenames should be unique within a single module.

 ### function tiro_compiler_run